WilliamWJHuang/Docker_GoogleTranslate/README.md

 # Docker Container: Docker_GoogleTranslate
 This is the second individual project for ECE 590: Data Analysis at Scale in the Cloud.
 <br> In this project, I build a docker container with a python script that can translate texts in any language into Enligsh in AWS Cloud9 that uses the official Python base image.
+I also use circleci for continuous integration.

 ### Docker Image
 The docker image for this project can be found [here](https://hub.docker.com/r/wh132/docker_googletranslate).